Stepleo/GGSP-ALTEGRAD/README.md

 ### **Kubernetes Cluster**:
 - The cluster uses the Docker container to run `evaluate.py` on SSPCloud servers.
-- Metrics and models are logged to MLflow at: [https://user-lstepien-mlflow.user.lab.sspcloud.fr](https://user-lstepien-mlflow.user.lab.sspcloud.fr).
+- Metrics and models are logged to MLflow.

 ### **FastAPI for Model Serving**:
 - After training, the best model saved by `evaluate.py` is served using **FastAPI**.